 Vesnina, however, was not going down without a fight, giving one last push by earning herself a break point in the following game.
 This turned out to be the last point won by the Russian as her opponent went on to hold her serve and was now one game away from the win.
 Kvitova then created three match points and broke her opponent to love for the victory.
 The match concluded in an hour an 15 minutes.

 Although she served five aces, Kvitova threw in a high seven double faults.
-In the second set particularly, she made just 39 percent of her first serves but her poor service day, however, was overridden by the fact that she made 32 winners and 20 unforced erros.
+In the second set particularly, she made just 39% of first serves.
+Her rather lull service day, however, was overshadowed by the fact that she made 32 winners and 20 unforced erros.

-Vesnina, on the other hand, who managed fewer unforced errors, finished with only ten winners but had a greater overall first serve percentage than her opponent (72 percent for Vesnina to 47 percent for Kvitova).
-Contrarily, Vesnina, who is the more experience at the net, won just three of six net points as opposed to Kvitova who won five out of six.
+Vesnina, on the other hand, who managed fewer unforced errors, finished with only ten winners but had a greater overall first serve percentage than her opponent (72 for Vesnina to 47 for Kvitova).
+Contrarily, Vesnina, who is the more experienced one at the net, won just three of six net points as opposed to Kvitova's five out of six.

 Daria Gavrilova, who sent 12th seed Elina Svitolina packing, will be Kvitova's next opponent.
 The Czech will seek to avenge her loss to the Australian in the second round of the Australian Open earlier this year.